Japan Zengin Interbank System Glitch Continues

 - Русский

 Tokyo, Oct.
-11 (Jiji Press)--The system problem with Japan's Zengin interbank financial settlement network that began Tuesday remained unresolved as of Wednesday morning, the network's operator said.
+11 (Jiji Press)--The system problem with Japan's Zengin interbank financial settlement network that began Tuesday remained unresolved on Wednesday.

-It is uncertain when the Zengin system will be restored, said the operator, the Japanese Banks' Payment Clearing Network, or Zengin-Net, affiliated with the Japanese Bankers Association, or Zenginkyo.
-The system is unlikely to be restored within Wednesday.
+The Zengin system's operator, the Japanese Banks' Payment Clearing Network, or Zengin-Net, said that it aims to get the system up and running once again from 8:30 a.m.
+Thursday.

-Zengin-Net is trying to restore the system, but the problem had not been solved as of 11 a.m.
+The glitch has disrupted money transfers for 11 banks.
+They are MUFG Bank, Resona Bank, Saitama Resona Bank, Kansai Mirai Bank, Yamaguchi Bank, Kitakyushu Bank, Mitsubishi UFJ Trust and Banking Corp., Custody Bank of Japan, JPMorgan Chase Bank, Momiji Bank and Shoko Chukin Bank.

-Zengin-Net said that it will work to reduce the impact of the problem by using alternative means, but there may be delays in money transfers from and to 11 banks.
+On Wednesday afternoon, MUFG and others stopped accepting orders for transfers to other banks for the time being.
+They scrambled to complete already-accepted orders by alternative methods.

-The affected banks are MUFG Bank, Resona Bank, Saitama Resona Bank, Kansai Mirai Bank, Yamaguchi Bank, Kitakyushu Bank, Mitsubishi UFJ Trust and Banking Corp., Custody Bank of Japan, JPMorgan Chase Bank, Momiji Bank and Shoko Chukin Bank.
+The glitch has affected about five million money transfers to and from the 11 banks, according to Zengin-Net, which is affiliated with the Japanese Bankers Association, or Zenginkyo.
+Of the total, the banks failed to complete a total of 1.86 million money transfers Tuesday and Wednesday.

 [Copyright The Jiji Press, Ltd.]